-From the main menu, select Leases < Active Leases.
+From the main menu, click on Leases and then click on Active Leases.

 Click on the Transactions tab and then the Issue Credit button.

 If you are reducing rent for a one-time discount or writing off rent you won't be collecting, choose Rent.

 This reduces the tenant's balance and the amount of rent revenue you collected on your Profit and Loss report.
 You could also do this for Late Fees or any other revenue account.

 If you are paying a tenant for services rendered by reducing their rent charge, you can actually choose an appropriate expense account for the credit.